Amsterdam: Geography

 Amsterdam is located in the Western Netherlands, in the province of North Holland, the capital of which is not Amsterdam, but rather Haarlem.
 The river Amstel ends in the city centre and connects to a large number of canals that eventually terminate in the IJ.
 Amsterdam's elevation is about -2 m below sea level.
 The surrounding land is flat as it is formed of large polders.
 An artificial forest, Amsterdamse Bos, is in the southwest.
-Amsterdam is connected to the North Sea through the long North Sea Canal.
+Amsterdam is connected to the North Sea by the North Sea Canal.

 Amsterdam is intensely urbanised, as is the Metropolitan Region Amsterdam surrounding the city.
 Comprising 219.4 km2 of land, the city proper has 4,457 inhabitants per km^{2} and 2,275 houses per km^{2}.
 Parks and nature reserves make up 12% of Amsterdam's land area.

 Water

 Amsterdam has more than 100 km of canals, most of which are navigable by boat.
 The city's three main canals are the Prinsengracht, the Herengracht, and the Keizersgracht.

 In the Middle Ages, Amsterdam was surrounded by a moat, called the Singel, which now forms the innermost ring in the city, and gives the city centre a horseshoe shape.
 The city is also served by a seaport.
 It has been compared with Venice, due to its division into about 90 islands, which are linked by more than 1,200 bridges.